*** The competition is now closed and we have announced the winners***

 The theme for the competition is ‘Climate change – Jordan and the next one hundred years.’

-Children and Young Adults can submit either a painting or a drawing and they are free to be as creative and interpretive with the theme as they wish.
+Children and Young Adults can submit a painting, drawing, photograph or other visual art and they are free to be as creative and interpretive with the theme as they wish.

-The entries should be between A4 and A3 in size and art materials that should be used need to be ones that give strong colours and lines, such as paint, pastels, collage or wax crayons.
+The entries should be between A4 and A3 size and art materials should be used that give strong colours and lines, such as paint, pastels, collage or wax crayons.
 Anything bright and strong – coloured pencils are too faint.

-The painting or drawing should be accompanied by a short text on why the artwork captures the importance of climate change for people in Jordan.
+The painting, drawing, photograph or other visual art should be accompanied by a short text (maximum 100 words) on why this image captures the importance of climate change for Jordanians.

 The three categories for the competition are: